 DIY Inspirational decor: How to make a beautiful Button Cross

 Place a glue dot on the back of a button and place it on the cross.

 Now repeat doing this with each button till the cross is filled completely.

 Allow your child to design the cross any way he wants.

 The finished outcome will be beautiful!

-Hang your child’s one-of-a-kind Easter decor where everyone can see it.
+Hang your child’s one-of-a-kind inspirational decor where everyone can see it.
 May this precious piece of art be a symbol of assurance, that God will help us get through this time.

 The chaos of small buttons and big buttons, on my table, in a way, stood symbolic of the different things we’re going through during this time.
 For some, this is a really difficult season and it feels like things are not getting any better while for others this may be rough, but manageable.

 As my son gently picked a button at a time and placed each one with purpose on the cross, it was a precious reminder that our hope in God is not in vain.
 Irrespective of the size of the storm you’re riding in be assured that God promises that “He makes all things work together for good, to those who love God, to those who are the called according to His Purpose.”
 (Romans 8:28)

 He will bring us through this unfamiliar season.
 We will be able to look back and see His Faithfulness through all of this.